NishantSingh1002/NishantSingh1002/README.md

 <tr>

 <td width="60%">

-## 👨‍💻 About Me
+👨‍💻 About Me

-Python Backend Developer and Network Automation Engineer.
+I'm a Python Developer with a strong interest in backend engineering, infrastructure automation, and networking technologies.

-I enjoy building backend systems, automation platforms, and infrastructure tooling that simplify complex operational workflows.
+My background in networking gives me a unique perspective when building software.
+I enjoy combining backend development, APIs, and automation to solve operational challenges and streamline infrastructure workflows.

-### Areas of Interest
+I'm particularly interested in the intersection of software engineering and network automation, where Python, APIs, Linux, and automation frameworks can be used to simplify complex systems and reduce manual effort.

+What I Focus On
-* Backend Development with Python
+Python Backend Development
-* FastAPI & Flask
+FastAPI & Flask
-* Cisco SD-WAN Automation
-* Infrastructure Automation
+Infrastructure & Network Automation
-* Linux Administration
+Cisco SD-WAN Technologies
+Linux & DevOps Fundamentals
-* REST APIs
+REST API Development

-### Currently Working With
+Currently Working With

-`Python` • `FastAPI` • `Cisco SD-WAN` • `Linux` • `Docker`
+Python • FastAPI • Linux • Docker • REST APIs • Cisco SD-WAN

 </td>